ericdahl/spring-cloud-config-example/README.md

 This displays the config properties which are being retrieved from the git repo defined in bootstrap.yml.
 This currently is the [`server-config` directory in this repository](https://github.com/ericdahl/spring-cloud-config-example/tree/master/server-config).

+Note: keep the server running in backround.
+The client app in the next step needs to connect to it.

 ### Start Client App
 ```bash
 java -jar client/target/*jar